hyeoncheon/bogo/README.md

 [![Go Reference](https://pkg.go.dev/badge/github.com/hyeoncheon/bogo.svg)](https://pkg.go.dev/github.com/hyeoncheon/bogo)

-Bogo is an event collector and reporter for the Hyeoncheon project.
+Bogo is an event collector and reporter for the Hyeoncheon project.cw It will be a successor of Kyeong which was ruby based event collector.
-It will be a successor of Kyeong which was ruby based event collector.
+(Basically it was designed for Hyeoncheon project but currently works as standalone collector)

-Currently, it only runs on a GCE(Google Compute Engine) VM and is integrated with Google Cloud Monitoring.
-Also, only ping checker is supported.
+Currently, it only runs on a GCE(Google Compute Engine) VM when you want to use integrated exporter for Google Cloud Monitoring.
+Also, only ping checker is supported now.